die/scs/README.md

 ## Usage

+> Note: The extension has only been tested in Google Chrome.
+Compatibility with other browsers may come in the future.

 If an account is currently logged in, refreshing the page will automatically add the account to the switcher.
 Click the **Add Account** button and sign in to another account to add it to the list.

-To remove an account, hover next to the username in the switch and click the **x**.
+To remove an account, hover next to the username in the switcher and click the **x**.

 ## Debugging

 A `scs_cache` exists in local storage for caching account information, such as avatar urls, with oauth cookies stored as `scs_{username}` for each saved account.
-If there are any issues related to any accounts, you can filter for `scs`, delete the cookies and cache, and add the accounts again.
+If there are any issues related to any accounts, you can open inspect element, filter for `scs`, delete the cookies and cache, and add the accounts again.

 ## Contributing